I’ve been arrested

 What happens when you are arrested in Australia

 When police arrest you in Australia, you are taken into custody and may be held at a police station for questioning.
-Arrest is a significant moment where your freedom is restricted, but it also comes with important protections under Australian law.
+Arrest is a significant moment where a person's freedom is restricted, and it also comes with certain protections under Australian law.

-Understanding your position from the moment of arrest is essential.
+People often reflect on their position from the moment of arrest.
 You have rights when arrested, including the right to be informed of the reason for your arrest, the right to remain silent, and the right to contact a lawyer.
 When arrested by police, these protections exist to ensure the process remains fair and lawful.

 Police custody rights are set out in legislation that varies slightly between states and territories, but the core principles are consistent across Australia.
 Once you are in police custody, you cannot be held indefinitely.
 The police must either release you, charge you, or take you before a court within a set timeframe.
 Arrested individuals also have the right to reasonable access to a toilet, drinking water, and food, and to communicate with family members or a lawyer.

-It's important to understand that being arrested does not mean you have been convicted of a crime.
-Arrest is simply the first step in the legal process.
+Being arrested does not mean a person has been convicted of a crime.
+Arrest is one part of the broader legal process.
 What happens next may involve interviewing, bail decisions, and eventually charges.
 The actual guilt or innocence question comes later, typically in court.

 Key points